lexandro/dockery/README.md

 0.6.3
 - Add: export/import hosts list

 ## Not scheduled
+- Add: download logs as file.
+- Add: back button/listener to screens in chrome mode
 - Help
 - docker image with version check in the webapp
 - Fix: stopping multiple containers is not working properly on huge list with already stopped containers